wing5wong/artisan-whs-static/source/_events/2020-08-16_secondary-school-dodgeball-tournament-year-9-13.md

 ---
-title: Secondary School Dodgeball Tournament - Year 9-13
+title: Secondary School Dodgeball Tournament - Year 9-13 - POSTPONED
 date: 2020-08-23T21:13:01.536Z
 ---
-If you and a group of friends are keen to play some Dodgeball on Monday 24 August against other Secondary Schools in Whanganui please use the bitly below to sign up.
+The Secondary School Dodgeball Tournament has been postponed to another date.
+Sport Whanganui are going to be looking at another date further in the term, so keep looking out on the notices for when it will be.

-Information about the tournament will be in the bitly.
+The bitly will still be open if anyone is keen to put a team in.
+Reminder that this is a mixed team tournament so you must have at least 2 girls minimum in your team.

-Entries will close on Monday 17 August. bit.ly/whsdodgeball
+**bit.ly/whsdodgeball**